MichLiang/michliang.github.io/musings.md

 ---

-> Recently, I've started reading again (mainly recommendations from friends, family, colleagues, NYT best sellers, and BookTok/BookTube).
+> Recently, I've started reading again (recommendations from friends, family, colleagues, NYT best sellers, and BookTok/BookTube).
 I've collected some thoughts here, mostly to help myself keep track.
 There may be spoilers!

 Currently reading:
 - Why We Swim by Bonnie Tsui